PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 05:56:11
+Last updated: 2024-04-07 05:57:22
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: Smoking marijuana, eating cheetos, and masturbating do not constitute plans in my book. - Walter White